 A necessary skill when parking in tight places.
 This skill is on the CDL A License Driving Skills test.

 Parking your trailer right next to another either at home or at a show is a very common task many equestrians must perform.
-This skill is done by backing the trailer to “dock” it and is a required skill on the CDL A License Driving Skills test.
+Practicing this skill involves backing the trailer to “dock” it and is a required skill on the CDL A License Driving Skills test.

 Thinking you need practice to be comfortable maneuvering your horse trailer?